ds300/lazyrepo/thoughts.md

 - flesh out help
 - add eslint
+- combine globs? you can pass multiple in at once
 - add flake detection mode
 - add hard-link outputs as an option. could we also
 - move config file discovery logs to avoid noise for :inherit